When you have a dog that has a double coat there’s a lot of work that goes into maintaining that coat.

 Your goal is to see a line from where the hair meets the skin.

-In an ideal world, it would be great to line comb daily but many people can’t do that.
+In an ideal world, it would be great to line comb daily but many people don’t have the time for that.

 Line combing should also be done after bathing and after swimming to help prevent hot spots.

 What Type of Comb to Use

 The type of dog comb that you use will be largely based on personal preference, your budget, and your dog’s coat.

 For a thicker coat, a comb normally works best over a dog brush.

-I personally like to use a greyhound comb when line combing.
+I personally like to use a combination comb when line combing.

 ProGro is my all-time favorite when diluted down into a spray bottle but the others work great too!

 After line combing, make sure to clean your grooming tools in warm, soapy warm and allow them to air dry.